snedelkoski/garmin-overlay/README.md

 > This project was vibe coded in a couple of hours.

-A Python tool to overlay FIT data onto MP4 videos.
+A Python tool to overlay Garmin FIT data onto MP4 videos with real-time metrics and route visualization.

+## Overview

+**Garmin Overlay** is an open-source Python application that lets you add data overlays from your Garmin FIT files directly onto your running, cycling, or activity videos (MP4).
+Visualize heart rate, speed, cadence, elevation, distance, and your GPS route as a mini-map—perfect for sharing your workouts or races on YouTube, Strava, or social media.

 ## Features

+- Overlay Garmin FIT data onto MP4 videos
-- Import FIT data from Garmin devices
+- Import FIT files from Garmin devices or Garmin Connect
-- Import video files of your run
+- Import video files of your run, ride, or activity
 - Sync FIT data with video using time offset controls
-- Display various metrics:
+- Display real-time metrics:
   - Heart Rate (bpm)
   - Speed (km/h)
   - Cadence (steps per minute)
   - Elevation (meters)
   - Distance (kilometers)
-  - Mini-map showing your route
+  - Mini-map with GPS route
   - Time
-- Preview the overlays before exporting
+- Preview overlays before exporting
-- Export to MP4 video with all overlays included
+- Export to MP4 video with overlays for easy sharing
+- Simple, intuitive GUI (Graphical User Interface)
+- Fast setup with [uv](https://github.com/astral-sh/uv) and `pyproject.toml`

 ## Installation